pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 This section of the tutorial will specifically focus on:

-1. **Migrating** from Prometheus to OpenTelemetry
+1. Migrating from Prometheus to OpenTelemetry
-2. **Scaling** metrics collection with the Target Allocator
+2. Scaling metrics collection with the Target Allocator
-3. **Interoperability** between Prometheus and OpenTelemetry standards through conversion techniques
+3. Interoperability between Prometheus and OTLP standards
-4. **Considerations** and current limitations
+4. Considerations and current limitations

 ## Prerequisites

-- **Demo Application**:
+**Tutorial Application**:
-  - Backend 1 and Backend 2 apps deployed on a local Kind cluster.
-  - Backend 1 application instrumented to generate Prometheus format metrics.
-  - Backend 2 application instrumented to generate OTLP format metrics.
+- In the previous section, auto instrumentation collected OTLP metrics from frontend, backend1, and backend2 services.
+- Manual instrumentation of the backend 2 application generated Prometheus metrics in the previous setup.

-- **Prometheus Configuration**:
+**Prometheus Setup**:
-  - Prometheus is installed within the environment.
+- Prometheus has been installed in the environment.
-  - Configured with remote write enabled to export metrics.
+- Remote write functionality is enabled to export metrics.

 ## 1. Migrating from Prometheus to OpenTelemetry

 Prometheus has been widely embraced by the community.
-While the end goal is transitioning to OpenTelemetry, which includes implementing OpenTelemetry instrumentation, this journey involves framework updates and rewriting.
-The transition to OpenTelemetry can be gradual and incremental.
+The long-term objective involves moving towards OpenTelemetry, which entails adopting new instrumentation methods.
+This journey involves updating frameworks and rewriting code.
+The transition to OpenTelemetry can occur progressively and in incremental steps.

 **Step 1: Prometheus Target Discovery Configrations**